wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

     - Take note of CertificateDomains which are covered by the domain, and the validity status
       - Get-ExchangeCertificate -Thumbprint &lt;From\_Above\_Command&gt; | fl
     - Take note of IMAP and POP3 X509CertificateName parameter from each responsible server which could cause warning of mismatch when enabling certificate for IMAP and POP3 later
+      - Get-IMAPSettings
       - Get-IMAPSettings -Server <Server_Name>
+      - Get-POPSettings
       - Get-POPSettings -Server <Server_Name>
 - Mailbox Storage Quotas
   - Beware of default mailbox quota – For Exchange 2016, it is 2GB by default
     - Mailbox migration fails if size exceeds target database
-    - New databases should be configured with same or larger quotas
+    - New databases should be configured with the same or larger quotas
   - Inventory PowerShell (second command supports querying Exchange 2010, if exists, from newer Exchange Management Shell)
     - Get-MailboxDatabase | Select Name,\*Quota\*
     - Get-MailboxDatabase -IncludePreExchange2013| Select Name,\*Quota\*